andreaMT15/Book-Search/README.md

 ## Setup

-If you would like to run the code on your local machine, you will need a few things to get started.
+Please complete the following steps to run the code locally.

-- You wil need to have the latest version of Node installed on your local machine.
-You can download Node by visiting the Node.js website and following the installiton instructions. https://nodejs.org/en/
+1. Make sure you have the latest version of Node and NPM installed on your local machine.
+You can download Node at https://nodejs.org/en/.
+To install NPM run `npm install npm@latest -g` in your terminal.

-- Once you have Node installed you will also need to install npm.
-To install npm.
-Run the following command in your terminal.

-- You will also need to obtain an API key for Google Books from the Google Developers Console.
+2. Obtain an API key for Google Books from the Google Developers Console.
 You can log in and request one here. https://console.developers.google.com

-- Once you have all the steps above completed, clone the repo to your local machine, cd into the project and run npm install.
-This will install all the dependencies the app needs to run locally.
+3. Clone the repo to your local machine.

+4. cd into the Google-Books-Challenge folder and run `npm install` in your terminal.

-- Then, open the code in your text editor.
+5. Open the Google-Books-Challenge folder in your text editor.

-- Once you have the code open in your text editor, create an env file in the root directory.
+6. Once you have the code open in your text editor, create an .env file in the root directory.

-- Paste the following line into the env and insert your API Key.
+7. Paste the following line into the env and insert your API Key.
-  REACT_APP_GOOGLE_BOOKS_API_KEY= YOUR API KEY HERE
+   `REACT_APP_GOOGLE_BOOKS_API_KEY=YOUR API KEY HERE`

+8. To start the development server enter `npm start` in your terminal and vist http://localhost:3000 in the browser.

 **Technlogies Used:**

 - React
+- Create-React-App
+- Node 12.4.0
+- NPM 6.9.0
 - Google Books API https://developers.google.com/books/docs/v1/reference/volumes/list
 - axios https://www.npmjs.com/package/axios
 - React-Bootstrap https://react-bootstrap.github.io/getting-started/introduction/